 But which animals do we think have the best noses in the world?
-Two candidates stand out: elephants and bears.
+Although this question hasn’t yet been definitively answered (for the reasons outlined earlier in this article), two candidates stand out: elephants and bears.

 Bears are well known for their uncanny ability to smell food over long distances, and silvertip grizzlies and polar bears are often described as having particularly strong senses of smell.
 There are lots of stories about bears being able to smell animal carcasses from miles away (some say up to 20 miles or 32 km), and male polar bears have been known to trek 100 miles (160 km) following the scent of a sexually receptive female.

-These claims should probably be taken with a grain of salt since there’s been little research actually quantifying bears’ sense of smell, but what we know about their biology backs up that they’re in a league with the world’s best.
-For example, bears have highly developed snouts containing hundreds of tiny and highly dexterous muscles, their snouts are estimated to contain more scent receptors than bloodhounds (who are certainly no slouches in the smell Olympics), and they have massive olfactory bulbs (five times the size of ours, despite their brains being only one third as large).
+These claims should probably be taken with a grain of salt since there’s been little research actually quantifying bears’ sense of smell, but what we know about their biology corroborates the idea that they’re in a league with the world’s best.
+For example, bears have remarkably developed snouts containing hundreds of tiny and highly dexterous muscles.
+Their snouts are also estimated to contain more scent receptors than bloodhounds (who are certainly no smell slouches—see below), and bears have massive olfactory bulbs (five times the size of ours, despite their brains being only one third as large).

 Professional smellers: Dogs don’t quite make the list of champions, but they’re still ridiculously good sniffers and they’re a lot easier to train than bears.
 Dogs are employed to sniff out explosives, missing people, and even cancer.
 Among dog breeds, bloodhounds stand out as the best.
 They’re sometimes referred to as a nose attached to a dog, and for good reason, since they have more scent receptors in their noses (up to 300 million) than any other breed.
 That compares to 5–6 million for humans.
 Bloodhounds have been known to follow scent trails for more than 100 miles and detect smells over two weeks old.
 They’re so reliable that the nosewitness testimony of a trained bloodhound is admissible in most US courts.

 Dogs aren’t the only ones with noses put to work by humans.
-African giant pouched rats are used in Cambodia and at least a couple of African countries to sniff out land mines.
+African giant pouched rats are used in Cambodia and other countries to sniff out land mines.

 An olfactory myth: It’s commonly thought that sharks can smell a drop of blood from far away (some say a mile), but is it true?
 Apparently not.
-Researchers from Florida Atlantic University put shark smell to the test and found that although shark smell is impressive, it’s no better than a typical fish.
+Researchers from Florida Atlantic University put shark smell to the test and found that although shark smell is impressive and certainly better than your average human, it’s no better than a typical fish.
 A good article on the subject clarifies the myth: “sharks can smell a drop of blood in a volume of water about the size of a backyard swimming pool.”

 What about animals with the best vision and hearing?
-Check out my additional articles in this series:
+Check out the next articles in this series to learn more: